 R22 refrigerant is no longer made in North America.

-You can get recycled R22 now for existing air conditioning systems that use this particular refrigerant.
+You can purchase recycled R22 now for existing AC equipment that use this particular refrigerant.

-The cost of R22 is rising because of the dropping supply, and will not be available for use at all by 2020.
+The cost of R22 is increasing because of the dropping supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioning system was produced before January 2010, you have a few options:
+If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have a couple options:

-1) Invest in an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
-Keep in mind, this is not recommended because it could nullify your warranty(ies).
+2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
+However, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Gordon's Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to worry about the soaring costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!